Welcome to our resource for MG Car Information.

 Last weekend of every month

 For October, we have invited the officers and members of the British Car Club of Greater Cincinnati to pay us a visit, preferably Saturday afternoon or evening.
-Around 6 or 7 PM should be good, but for anyone who wants to come by and can
+Around 6 or 7 PM should be good, but for anyone who wants to come by and cant make it then the entire weekend is available.

 |More news.
 The following is a repost from the MG Enthusiasts board:|